jbalado/MFRSC/README.md

 # Multi Feature-Rich Synthetic Colour (MFRSC) for point clouds

-Created by Jesús Balado Frías, Elena González, Juan L. Rodríguez-Somoza and Pedro Arias
+Created by Jesús Balado Frías, Elena González, Juan L. Rodríguez-Somoza and Pedro Arias at University of Vigo

 Tutorials in Spanish and English, and code in python is available [here](https://github.com/jbalado/Tutorial-MFRSC).